intranda/goobi-workflow-plugins-en/step/intranda_step_imageqa.md

 | `allowTaskFinishButtons` | This parameter can be used to enable buttons to complete the task to be displayed in the regular plugin interface, so that the plugin does not have to be exited first. |
 | `displayocr` | Here you can determine whether the button for displaying full text results should be activated. |
 | `useJSFullscreen` | This parameter can be used to specify that the full screen display is to be done using JavaScript alone.
 This display is much more performant, but does not allow the full text to be displayed parallel to the image. |
+| `allowFlipping` | If this function is activated, the displayed images may be mirrored horizontally and vertically
+| `flippingCommands` | This allows you to specify which command line calls should be used to mirror the images.

 ### Integration of the plugin into the workflow